Why #MeToo won't stop Sudan's sexual predators

 A foreign ministry spokesman had told the Sudan Tribune that "any accusations of violations of the code of professional conduct" were taken seriously.

-The committee's formal statement was issued last week, explaining that Mr Salih had been required to get close to the 23-year-old woman for purposes of "information gathering".
+A letter to the committee from the head of the UN mission in New York said Mr Salih had been required to get close to the 23-year-old woman for purposes of "information gathering", a local newspaper reported.

 The explanation triggered outrage and ridicule from Sudanese social media users, some calling the country's mission to the UN "the adultery mission" and Mr Salih "the groping spy".